Advice to Help You Prepare

 In an emergency situation, like a hurricane, your smartphone can be a very valuable tool.
 In addition to providing you access to useful news and weather apps, it can double as a flashlight, backup storage for vital documents and photos and a tool to help you to locate family members.
 Learn more about the many mobile apps and tools available to help you in an emergency situation.

-Make sure you have proper coverage for flood damage.
+Make sure you have proper coverage in place for flood damage.

 Flooding is the most common natural disaster, yet flood damage is not covered by a traditional Homeowners policy.
 Talk to your independent insurance broker about your options for flood coverage, including PURE Flood Solutions®.